 With this comes more considerable saving of costs than anyone could have expected.
 If these festivals can survive by doing this and in turn, cutting your ticket prices so substantially.
 Then hey, everybody wins, right?

-It may seem counter-intuitive to think that travelling to a festival abroad would be in the cheap festivals conversation.
+It may seem counter-intuitive to think that travelling to a festival abroad would be in a cheap festivals conversation.

 Flights, accommodation and other expenses all play a significant role in weighing up the affordability of overseas travel.